ABOUT

 -

-I'm a current member and former board director of the Japan Association of Translators (JAT)
+I am also a current member and former board director of the Japan Association of Translators (JAT).

 6